azulzaietz/gcc-conversational_ai_analytics/infra-as-code/modules/audio-data-format-change/function-source-code/README.md

 1. **Prerequisites:**
     - Google Cloud project with necessary permissions
-    - Ingested filenames should follow this structure `[10-digit phone number] [case manager email] [timestamp].[file extension]` Any other additional metadata in the filename should be separated by a space and not any other special characters.
-Example: `9999999999 test@domain.com 2024-09-19T15:52:58Z.wav`
 2. **Configuration:**
     - Set the corresponding environment variables for the Cloud Function.
 For more information about the variables [click this documentation](../README.md)
 3. **Execution:**